Goldielockz30/saas-blueprint/scripts/setup-local-blueprint/setup-local-blueprint.md

 # 🚀 Setup: Create Your Own Local SaaS Project

-This script helps you create a clean, new local project using the `SaaS-boilerplate` structure — perfect for solo devs, small teams, or mentoring sessions.
+This script helps you create a clean, new local project using the `saas-blueprint` structure — perfect for solo devs, small teams, or mentoring sessions.

 ---